Liu3422/Summer_RISCV/README.md

         - Honestly not even that useful, just a cool little log-checker.

     Future:
-    - Create more classes: Testcase, (idk yet)
+    - Create more classes: Test_environment, dut_write (only a couple dut_fetch instructions change the dut currently)
     - Store instructions into memory for DUT to fetch?
         - Idea: store batches (say 1000), execute them all, flush, repeat.
     - Constrained random coverage with jumping instructions?